ashermancinelli/ashermancinelli.github.io/src/2024-9-4-Debugging-In-Parallel.md

 }
 ```

-and you get a bug report back.
+...and you get a bug report back.

 Something is broken, but it only shows up in a huge translation unit, and your pass runs thousands of times.
+How do you reduce the problem?

+## Constrain the Problem

+I break the code before and after my patch into two new functions, each called from the old depending on some environment variable:

 ```c++
 void old_pass(ast_t *ast) { /* ... */ }